Yomguithereal/kotatsu/README.md

   console.log(string);
 }, 2000);

-// Here is the twist, whenever the `string` dependency is updated, we will swap it: if (module.hot) {
+// Here is the twist: whenever the `string` dependency is updated, we will swap it: if (module.hot) {
   module.hot.accept('./string.js', function() {
     string = require('./string.js');